mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void SpawnNPC(int npc, int tileX, int tileY)

 Allows you to customize an NPC (for example, its position or ai array) after it naturally spawns and before it is synced between servers and clients.
+As of right now, this only works for modded NPCs.

 ### public virtual void GetChat(NPC npc, ref string chat)